crs4/most-visualization/docs/source/android_docs/api/org/crs4/most/visualization/PTZ_ControllerFragment.rst

 .. java:method:: public static PTZ_ControllerFragment newInstance()
    :outertype: PTZ_ControllerFragment

-   Provides a new istance of this fragment
+   Provides a new instance of this fragment, with all panels visible

    :return: the PTZ_ControllerFragment instance